OISF/suricata/doc/userguide/configuration/suricata-yaml.rst

     async_oneside: false         # do not enable async stream handling
     inline: no                   # stream inline mode
     drop-invalid: yes            # drop invalid packets
+    bypass: no

-The 'drop-invalid' option can be set to no to avoid blocking packets that are seen invalid by the streaming engine.
+The ``drop-invalid`` option can be set to no to avoid blocking packets that are seen invalid by the streaming engine.
 This can be useful to cover some weird cases seen in some layer 2 IPS setup.

+The ``bypass`` option activates 'bypass' for a flow/session when either side of the session reaches its ``depth``.

+.. warning:: ``bypass`` can lead to missing important traffic.
+Use with care.

 **Example 11   Normal/IDS mode**